-- 1 Be certain the rifle is completely unloaded and the "safety" is in the on safe position. - 2 Release the bolt to its forward position by pressing down on the bolt lock as detailed previously.

-3 Push in the two trigger group pins from either the right or left side of the receiver.
+- 1 Be certain the rifle is completely unloaded and the "safety" is in the on safe position. - 2 Release the bolt to its forward position by pressing down on the bolt lock as detailed previously. - 3 Push in the two trigger group pins from either the right or left side of the receiver.
 Use a drive punch or similar object, using care not to scratch the firearm's receiver (Figure 16).
-Push the trigger group pins clear through the receiver and remove them.

-4 Grasp the trigger guard and pull the trigger assembly out of the receiver (Figure 17).
+Push the trigger group pins clear through the receiver and remove them. - 4 Grasp the trigger guard and pull the trigger assembly out of the receiver (Figure 17). - 5 Perform any cleaning of the parts and receiver cavity as necessary using a quality aerosol gun solvent.
+Allow it to dry completely, then very lightly oil the moving parts.